1. Software Toolchain Setup

 1. If "OK" appears in the terminal line, the programming process was successful.
 Now you can use the auto boot sequence to automatically boot your application from the flash at system start-up without any user interaction.

 Packaging the entire processor as IP module allows easy integration of the core (or even several cores) into a block-design-based Vivado project.
-The NEORV32 repository provides a full-scale TCL script that automatically packages the processor as Vivado IP block.
-For this, a specialized wrapper for the processor’s top entity is provided (rtl/system_integration/neorv32_vivado_ip.vhd) that features AXI4-Lite (via XBUS) and AXI4-Stream (via SLINK) compatible interfaces.
+The NEORV32 repository provides a full-scale TCL script that automatically packages the processor as Vivado IP block including an interactive configuration GUI.
+For this, a specialized wrapper for the processor’s top entity is provided (rtl/system_integration/neorv32_vivado_ip.vhd) that features AXI4 (via XBUS) and AXI4-Stream (via SLINK) compatible interfaces.

 General AXI Wrapper

-The provided AXI wrapper can also be used for custom (AXI) setups outside of Vivado and/or IP block designs.
+The provided AXI4-bridge can also be used for custom (AXI) setups outside of Vivado and/or IP block designs.

 vivado ip soc